-Parents do not have the right to withdraw their child from relationship education; however, they do have the right to withdraw their child from the non-statutory / non-science components of sex education within the PSHE programme.
+6. Request to withdraw from sex education

+The Trust hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children described in this policy.
+Parents cannot withdraw their child from Relationships or Health Education or the elements on human growth and reproduction.
 As all sex education taught at Gig Mill is wholly based on the National Curriculum Science units for Key Stages 1 and 2, there are no aspects which children can be withdrawn from.

-5. Equality and Diversity
+7. Equality and Diversity

-At Gig Mill Primary School, RHW education is accessible to every pupil.
+- 7.1 At Gig Mill Primary School, RHW education is accessible to every pupil.
 Teaching will take into account the age, religious and cultural backgrounds of each child in accordance with the Equality Act (2010).
 This will ensure that topics are carefully planned and appropriately handled.
-The Gig Mill RHW curriculum is deliberately inclusive of all pupils and their families - pupils will learn that families in our school community can all look a little different to each other; but that they are still families.
-Pupils will also learn about healthy relationships which will include reference to LGBTQ+ relationships (in line with statutory guidance- see appendix 1 and 2.)
-A strong positive relationship between our school and the local community helps to create a constructive context for the teaching of the RHW curriculum.
+The Gig Mill RHW curriculum is deliberately inclusive of all pupils and their families pupils will learn that families in our school community can all look a little different to each other; but that they are still families.
+Pupils will also learn about healthy relationships which will include reference to LGBTQIA+ relationships (in line with statutory guidance- see appendix 1 and 2.)
+A strong positive relationship between our school and the local community helps to create a constructive context for the teaching of the RHW curriculum. - 7.2 RSE, Relationships Education and Health Education will be delivered equally to both genders, normally in mixed classed.
+There are, however, certain topics that may be delivered in single sex groupings (e.g. menstruation in Years 4, 5 and 6) - 7.3 Gig Mill Primary has a commitment to ensure that RSE, Relationships Education and Health Education is relevant to all pupils and is taught in a way that is age and stage appropriate.
+Prejudiced views will be challenged, and equality promoted.
+Any bullying that relates to sexual behaviour or perceived sexual orientation will be dealt with swiftly and seriously in accordance with the school's behaviour policy.

-6. How 'off script' questions from pupils will be handled
+8. How 'off script' questions from pupils will be handled